 If the type is a union, add the union cases to the ExprItems and PatItems tables, unless the type has the RequireQualifiedAccess attribute.

 Add the type to the TypeNames table.
-If the type has a CLI-mangled generic name such as List`1, add an entry under both List and List`1.
+If the type has a CLI-encoded generic name such as List`1, add an entry under both List and List`1.

 3. Add each value in the original order of declaration in F, as follows: